amark/coalesce/README.md

 Not to get too meta, but the Theory library also has helper functions to assist you in writing your own helper functions.
 If this is not already an emphasis enough on how important this is, then also note that the entire security of your app is controlled by what information you allow to flow through these APIs you create.
-Because Coalesce is not opinionated, you have to enforce your own validation, sanitization, and app specific authorization.
+Because Coalesce is not opinionated, you have to enforce your own validation, sanitation, and app specific authorization.

 Therefore, writing your own abstraction ontop of the communication layer will substantially ease your own development and prevent vulnerabilities.